zedosoad1995/energyProductsCatalog/README.md

 This project aims to daily scrape energy products from different providers, and display them in a centralized way.

-The project is currently live at: https://energy-products.netlify.app/
+The project is currently live at: https://energy-products.netlify.app/ (Page not working properly anymore)

 ![Page overview](imgs/energyProds.png "Overview")